-- As a Governing Body we well ensure the schools create a culture of safe recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children.
-We will follow the procedures set out in Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2019.
-This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training - 2.
-We will ensure that the school keeps an up to date single central record (SCR) of all staff and volunteers and the dates of all appropriate safeguarding checks and including the detail as suggested within Part 3 of Keeping Children Safe in Education, September 2019 - 3.
-Disqualification by association criteria does not now apply to those working in schools or colleges and as such we will no longer ask our staff to provide details of those living in the same household cautioned or convicted for certain offences.
-Latest guidance can be found here - All staff are however reminded that they must bring to the attention of the Headteacher any material change in circumstances or other information of relevance.
+- 11. making sure all staff are familiar with the contents of part 1 of Keeping Children Safe in Education, and that all staff have been trained appropriately and that this is updated in line with guidance - 12. ensuring that the school is contributing to inter-agency working, which includes providing a coordinated offer of early help when additional needs of children are identified - 13. appointing a designated teacher for looked after children, and recognising and reflecting in school procedures and this policy that children looked after are particularly vulnerable - 14. for e-learning, making sure that appropriate filters and appropriate monitoring systems are in place safeguarding against potentially harmful and inappropriate online material - 15. giving consideration as to how children may be taught about safeguarding including: online, through teaching and learning opportunities and as part of providing a broad and balanced curriculum - 16. ensuring that schools create a culture of safe recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children (Part 3: Safer Recruitment.
+Keeping Children Safe in Education, September 2018).
+This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training - 17. ensuring that the school keeps an up to date single central record (SCR) of all staff and volunteers and the dates of all appropriate safeguarding checks and including the detail as suggested within Part 3 of Keeping Children Safe in Education, September 2018 - 18. monitoring the adequacy of resources committed to child protection and the staff and governor training profile - 19. disqualification by association criteria does not now apply to those working in schools or colleges and as such we will no longer ask our staff to provide details of those living in the same household cautioned or convicted for certain offences.
+Latest guidance can be found here - 20. ensuring the school follow the correct procedure for managing professional differences where there is disagreement between the school and other agencies in respect of action taken to keep a child safe.
+See Protocol managing professional differences - 21. governors will ensure they are trained annually in respect of safeguarding.
+Governors will also consider what other bespoke training, for example Prevent, would enable them to fulfil their governance obligations.